 *Stock splits were initially covered in this chapter.

-Anti-dilution covenants require the issuer to adjust the conversion feature if a stock split occurs.
-Specifically, the issuer will change the conversion price and ratio to offset the dilution.
-Let’s explore this idea with a question:
+Anti-dilution covenants require the issuer to adjust the conversion terms when a stock split occurs.
+The issuer changes the conversion price and conversion ratio so the conversion feature keeps the same economic value.

 An investor purchases a $100 par, 5% convertible preferred stock with a conversion price of $50.
 The common stock is currently trading at $40.
 The issuer performs a 4:1 stock split on the common stock.
 What is the adjustment to the conversion price and ratio if the preferred stock contains an anti-dilution covenant?

-To find the new conversion ratio, simply multiply the current conversion ratio (2) by the stock split factor (4) (again, review the stock split section if you don’t know how to find the stock split factor).
+To find the new conversion ratio, multiply the original conversion ratio (2) by the stock split factor (4) (again, review the stock split section if you don’t know how to find the stock split factor).

 Do you know what the new conversion price would be?